pwagener/node-lambdabox/README.md

   "s3Bucket": "my.s3.bucket.lambdabox",
   "files": [
     "data/someBigFile.csv",
+    "data/anotherBigFile.csv",
     { "path": "bin/aws-linux/phantomjs", "executable": true }
   ]
 }
 ```

-You can provide the list of files either as direct strings or as objects
+The lambdabox needs a logical name, the S3 bucket to store the files in, and
+the list of files to be inclued in this lambdabox.
+The list of files can be
-with a `path` property.
-You also can specify `executable` if you expect the
+strings or as objects with a `path` property.
+You also can specify `executable`
-file to be executable when it is copied over.
+as `true` if you need the file to be executable when it is copied over.

-Storing binaries in a Lambdabox is a typical use case:  the binaries have to
-be compiled for AWS Linux, making them typically not useful for local testing
-but imperative for leveraging in a deployed Lambda.
-When deployed, this
-configuration would take the files at `bin/aws-linux/phantomjs` and
-`data/someBigFile.csv` and upload them to the S3 bucket named
+When deployed, this lambdabox will upload all the files to the S3 bucket named
-`my.s3.bucket.lambdabox` using the locally-available AWS credentials.
+`my.s3.bucket.lambdabox` using the locally-available AWS credentials and the
+relative paths.

 ## Step #2: Deploying Your Lambdabox